s-yadav/react-number-format/README.md

 React component to format number in an input or as a text

 ### Features
-1. Allow prefix, suffix and thousand seperator.
+1. Allow prefix, suffix and thousand separator.
 2. Allow format pattern.
 3. Allow masking.
 4. Allow custom formatting handler.
 5. Allow formatting a input or a simple text

 ### Install
 Through npm
 `npm install react-number-format --save`

 Or get compiled development and production version from ./dist